integrityapplications/pinz/README.md

 Pinz provides a data agnostic platform for caching event streams, a robust RESTful web API for data retrieval, and an example client GUI allowing end users to view, filter, and discover disparate data streams from a modern web browser.

 The web is already saturated with web applications that do the same thing, why develop pinz?
 Most existing solutions are tailored for specific data sources, like twitter.
 We want a solution that makes it trivial to plugin new data sources without writing a single line of code or restarting the application.
+Data source intregration is removed from the application and occurs at the data store level.

 Under the Covers
 ----------------